Tiv people

-Tiv (or Tiiv) are a Niger-Congo ethnic group.
-They constitute approximately 2.4% of Nigeria's total population, and number over 5 million individuals throughout Nigeria and Cameroon.
-The Tiv language is spoken by over 5 million people in Nigeria, with a few speakers in Cameroon.
-Most of the language's Nigerian speakers are found in Benue, Taraba, Nasarawa, Plateau, Cross River, Adamawa, Kaduna, Niger, Kogi and the Federal Capital Territory Abuja.
-The language is a branch of Benue–Congo and ultimately of the Niger–Congo phylum.
-In pre-colonial times, the Fulani ethnic group referred to the Tiv as "Munchi" (also sometimes written Munshi e.g. Duggan, E. de C. 1932), a term not accepted by the Tiv people.
+The Tiv (or Tiiv) are a Bantu ethnic group.
+They constitute approximately 3.5% of Nigeria's total population, and number over 8 million individuals throughout Nigeria and Cameroon.

+The Tiv language is spoken by over 8 million people, predominantly in Nigeria, with a smaller number of speakers in Cameroon.
+The majority of Tiv language speakers reside in the Nigerian states of Benue, Taraba, Nasarawa, Plateau and Cross River.
+Linguistically, the Tiv language belongs to the Benue–Congo branch of the Niger–Congo phylum.

+Historically, during pre-colonial times, the Fulani ethnic group referred to the Tiv as "Munchi" (sometimes recorded as Munshi), a designation that has not been embraced by the Tiv people themselves till present day.